Welcome to the Introductory R3 workshop!

 These issues can be fixed by creating and nurturing a culture of openness

-Goal of this course: Start changing the culture by providing the training
+Goal of this workshop: Start changing the culture by providing the training

 Setup and layout